Skip To Main Content

 Membership Limit:

-Teams may consist of up to 15 members (with some alternates) and are limited to no more than seven seniors per team.
-Only one team from a school is allowed to advance to the state competition.
-The number and distribution of members on a team is entirely dependent upon how many show an active interest in the club, and there will be a spot at some level for everyone who wants to be involved.
+Teams competing in Science Olympiad consist of up to 15 members with the opportunity for some alternates and are limited to no more than seven seniors per team.
+Century High School typically sends two teams to the regional competition.
+Only one team is allowed to participate in the state competition.
+The number and distribution of members on a team is entirely dependent upon how many students show an active interest in the club.
+There will be a spot at the regional level for everyone who wants to be involved.

 Location of Meetings: